Victor Rousseau Emanuel: Early works

 Emanuel's earliest known fiction output appeared in late 1905, in the form of children's vignettes, syndicated nationally, carrying the byline V. R. Emanuel.

 From early 1906 through 1907, Emanuel wrote regional Florida special articles for the Baltimore American.
 He took on an editorial post with Will Carleton's Every Where magazine in mid-1907.
 Here, he also created the alias Egbert Prentice.
 This name morphed into the H. M. Egbert alias.

 Emanuel made his first official professional magazine sale, with a short story about the Canadian North, "The Last Cartridge," in The Munsey (1907 September).

 Harper's Weekly

 In 1908, Emanuel started working as an editor for Harper's Weekly, a position he retained for three years.
 It is here that H. M. Egbert makes its earliest known debut, within the edition of 26 December 1908, attached to an article, rather than a fiction story.

-Whilst employed by Harpers, Emanual wrote special articles and the occasional short story.
+Whilst employed by Harpers, Emanuel wrote special articles and the occasional short story.
 Stories he or the staff deemed unfit for publication by Harper's Weekly were sold to the Illustrated Sunday Magazine, a nationally syndicated publication.
 Stories that failed to meet with this editor's approval were likewise circulated to lesser syndicates.